CatalystCode/spk/technical-docs/designs/infra/relativepaths.md

 }
 ```

+This design shall only target supporting relative paths in spk scaffolding and
+generation.

 ### Issues Addressed:

 1. As an SRE, I want to use module sources that are versioned and localalized to